Noonan Syndrome-Like Disorder with JMML

 2. Neurologic exam (tone, reflexes, coordination): This bedside exam helps confirm hypotonia and checks for neurologic concerns that may need more testing.
 Orpha+1

-3. Joint hypermobility assessment (such as a Beighton-type check): A structured flexibility check can support a connective-tissue style feature that is reported in Noonan-like syndromes.
+3. Joint hypermobility (such as a Beighton-type check): A structured flexibility check can support a connective-tissue style feature that is reported in Noonan-like syndromes.
 MalaCards+1

 Lab and pathological tests